Our services

 If you’re interested in learning more, please get in touch!

-• Peer-based sessions provide a supported space for shared learning, collaboration, and social connection.
-By engaging with peers who share similar interests, participants strengthen their individual abilities, build confidence, and foster a sense of belonging, reducing feelings of isolation.
-These sessions promote self-awareness and meaningful interaction in a highly supportive environment.
+Peer-based sessions provide a supported space for shared learning, collaboration, and social connection.
+By engaging with peers who share similar interests, participants strengthen abilities, build confidence and foster a sense of belonging and connection.
+Sessions promote self-awareness while inviting meaningful interaction in a highly supportive environment.

 Peer based sessions can be facilitated by our Occupational Therapist, or planned and supervised by our Occupational Therapist and delivered by our Allied Health Assistant.